 This course is conducted in lecture and tutorial format.
 The lecture will discuss and introduce the required readings, but it will not give a detailed summary of the readings.
 It is therefore essential that you do the required readings before class and come prepared with questions and comments.
 There will be no transcript of the lecture provided afterwards, so please take notes.
 The lecture will be interactive with room for your questions and discussion.
 The tutorial is an extension of the lecture based on the student's needs and interest.
-The tutorial is further meant to facilitate questions of clarification of concepts and to engage more in-depth with the specific readings.
+The tutorial is further meant to facilitate questions of clarification of concepts and to facilitate the final project.